maas-alliance/GMFSPlus/gmfs.md

 system_regions.json         | Optional      | Describes the regions the system is broken up into system_pricing_plans.json   | Optional      | Describes the system pricing system_alerts.json          | Optional      | Describes current system alerts
+*report_notifications.json  | Yes            | Describes the notification/reports received on problems with the vehicles.
+*report_maintenance.json    | Yes            | Maintenance report of the vehicles.

 ## File Requirements
 * All files should be valid JSON